jfdoming/lightning-graphql/README.md

 }
 ```

-The purpose of the first 2 lines should be pretty clear.
+The purpose of the first 5 lines should be pretty clear.
 What about the rest?
+The fields enclosed in the braces following `createRestaurant(restaurant: {
+    name: "My New Restaurant",
+    rating: 5
-The fields enclosed in the braces following `createRestaurant(name: "My New Restaurant", rating: 5)` specify the fields of the created restaurant object that we would like to retrieve.
+  })` specify the fields of the created restaurant object that we would like to retrieve.
 In this case, we want to retrieve all available fields (you can view the available fields in the "DOCS" tab).

 Now, type the mutation out in the left panel of the GraphQL Playground (don't use copy & paste).
 You'll notice there's syntax highlighting and auto-completion!
 Press the run button to run the mutation.